 In the middle of the colourful building complex dating back two centuries, a shipping container with a window stands in front of an old factory building.
 It belongs to the company Cloud&Heat, which is headquartered on this site, called Zeitenströmung, in Dresden.
 Royal Saxon military was housed here until 1918 and then aircraft turbines were built here in a state-owned enterprise (VEB) during former East German times.
 Today, it is the address of many start-ups.
 Customers and investors from all over the world stop by to see the spectacular interior of the Cloud&Heat container first-hand.
 This is because the giant walk-in building houses the model of a mobile data centre: an entire corporation can be managed from here, protected from the cold or hot desert sand.
 Last week, a customer from Dubai showed considerable interest.

 Cloud&Heat now has more than 100 employees working on hardware and software solutions for data centres that combine two features: energy efficiency and security.
 The ETF III fund, which KfW subsidiary KfW Capital has invested in and which is co-financed with Cloud&Heat, also specialises in sustainable business models.
 The company, which was founded in 2011, used the money to develop a technology that uses the exhaust heat from servers to heat buildings.
 The Dresden company has put this technology to use in Frankfurt am Main redesigning the high-rise building of the former computer centre of the European Central Bank.
 According to Cloud&Heat, this saves the customer as much as EUR 160,000 a year in energy costs.
 “We are now the global leader in energy efficiency,” says CEO Nicolas Röhrs.
-A software security solution has also been developed for these types of systems.
+Cloud&Heat's IT infrastructure is primarily used by customers processing particularly computationally intensive jobs and who want to scale flexibly.
+To this end, the Dresden-based company just recently expanded its portfolio with tailor-made infrastructure solutions that enable customers to choose from a pool of different hardware.
+A software security solution has also been developed.
 Companies are dependent on cloud solutions for large data volumes.
 Cloud&Heat offers encrypted cloud access to meet this need.
 Customers usually depend on half a dozen experts to create an efficient, economical and secure IT infrastructure, says Röhrs.
 His company, on the other hand, offers turnkey solutions from a single source.

 “We embody a very agile, colourful side of Dresden.“